 The Psychotherapy and Counselling Psychology Reflections (PCPR) Research Centre initiates and supports high-quality research of national and international standing.
-We use contemporary methodologies to undertake research on new and emerging topics within psychotherapy and counselling psychology.
+We use contemporary methodologies to explore new and emerging topics within psychotherapy and counselling psychology.

-The PCPR Research Centre has an outstanding reputation for existential and phenomenological research in psychotherapy and counselling psychology supporting the Masters and Doctorate programmes offered by the Regent’s School of Psychotherapy & Psychology (RSPP).
+The PCPR Research Centre has an outstanding reputation for existential and phenomenological research in psychotherapy and counselling psychology, supporting the master's and doctorate programmes offered by Regent’s School of Psychotherapy & Psychology (RSPP).

-The PCPR Research Centre was founded in July 2010 with the aim of developing research in line with scholarly aspirations of staff, to attract funding and develop partnerships with external institutions.
-Since its inception the Centre has established research streams with staff developing projects in the following areas:
+The PCPR Research Centre was founded in July 2010 to develop research in line with scholarly aspirations of staff, attract funding and develop partnerships with external institutions.
+Since its inception the Centre has established research streams and projects in the following areas:

 The Centre promotes a non-doctrinaire, integrative attitude to psychotherapy and counselling psychology research using critical theory, philosophical reflection and reflexive clinical practice.

 By bringing together a range of theoretical approaches, staff expose students to difference in conceptualisation, epistemological traditions and philosophical principles, enabling the development of an open, reflexive attitude to research and practice.